This post was written by David LeGros, park naturalist at Algonquin Provincial Park.

 Lately, I have become obsessed with iNaturalist (ask my wife).
 So when we were planning our last canoe trip, I gently guided the route to be in a place where few nature nerds have made records before.
 For the glory, but also for real/good reasons too.

-In case you aren’t familiar with it, iNaturalist is a citizen science platform that wants your observations of nature – anything and everything.
+In case you aren’t familiar with it, iNaturalist is a community science platform that wants your observations of nature – anything and everything.
 From the smallest bugs to the biggest trees, it’s all good.

 All you need to do is download the app / open the website (here’s how!), take a picture, and submit it to iNaturalist.
 In so doing, you have just improved our understanding of the distribution of one species, and helped Ontario Parks understand the biodiversity in our parks.